 If you’ve shown a trend of reliability with paying off your car loan, it’s possible you can qualify for refinancing.
 This can save you a significant amount of money over time; so it’s important to think about it.
 Ask the lender ahead of time about their refinancing policies.

 Going through bankruptcy isn’t easy.
 But it doesn’t disqualify you from being able to get a car loan.
-Consider these points when looking at your first car loan after bankruptcy.Opinions expressed here by Contributors are their own.
+Consider these points when looking at your first car loan after bankruptcy.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.